 Logistics.
-In the second quarter of 2021, we launched our Logistics investment platform.
-Our investment strategy in this new platform focuses on the acquisition and operation of value-add and Core-Plus acquisitions of logistics assets as well as ground-up development opportunities predominantly in infill, last-mile driven markets in attractive MSAs.
-Our Logistics platform is led by a team of experienced industrial investment professionals, including recent new hires who previously worked together overseeing industrial and logistics investments and development projects for one of the largest real estate private equity fund managers.
-As of December 31, 2022, our Logistics platform had approximately \$699.1 million of AUM.
+Our Logistics investment platform focuses on the acquisition and operation of value-add and Core-Plus acquisitions of logistics assets as well as ground-up development opportunities predominantly in infill, last-mile driven markets in attractive MSAs.
+Our Logistics platform is led by a team of experienced industrial investment professionals, including individuals who previously worked together overseeing industrial and logistics investments and development projects for one of the largest real estate private equity fund managers.
+As of December 31, 2023, our Logistics platform had approximately \$906.0 million of AUM.